-If you’re loving your Nintendo Switch as much as we are, then you’ve probably got your eye on the upcoming games that have been confirmed, and one of the biggest for the summer 2017 release window is the paint speckled genius of Splatoon 2 being one of the most impressive.
+If you’re loving your Nintendo Switch as much as we are, then you probably had your eye on the big games of 2017 with the paint speckled genius of Splatoon 2 being one of the most impressive.
 With the huge success of the opening game, which introduced a very new kind of online multiplayer shooter to the world, the sequel has gone on to be another fan favourite.

-The challenge it has is doing something new to make the game worth getting for anyone that already has Splatoon and while it it doesn’t exactly break the mold again, there’s plenty to keep you entertained.
-With new stages, new moves and weapons, the introduction of the Salmon Run and more gear than you can every possible brush up on in the sequel, so they’re really going to need to be impressive to make the transition from the Wii U original to the Nintendo Switch follow-up.
+The challenge it had was doing something new to make the game worth getting for anyone that already has Splatoon and while it it doesn’t exactly break the mold again, there’s plenty to keep you entertained.
+With new stages, new moves and weapons, the introduction of the Salmon Run and more gear than you can every possible brush up on in the sequel, it’s an impressive return that helped to nudge people to make the transition from the Wii U original to the Nintendo Switch follow-up.

 The Splatoon 2 Global Testfire

-With the release date now confirmed, the gaming experience you got to sample during the March free Splatoon 2 Global Testfire demo event is closer than you may have thought.
-The Testfire began for gamers in the UK on the 24th March 2017 at 7pm GMT, which means you were able to try out the 4-vs-4 online Turf War action from the game.
+Ahead of the launch, Nintendo gave Switch owners the opportunity to experience the action in the game during the March 2017 free Splatoon 2 Global Testfire demo event.
+The Testfire began for gamers in the UK on the 24th March 2017 at 7pm GMT, which meant that you were able to try out the 4-vs-4 online Turf War action from the game before it came out.
 You needed a Nintendo Switch and a broadband internet connection to get in on the fun and the free demo of the game was available to download ahead of the event from the Nintendo eShop from your console.